 Tender vegetables such as tomatoes, peppers, broccoli, cauliflower, Brussel sprouts, cabbage, celery, eggplant, and head lettuce all do best started indoors regardless of how long the growing season is.

 Starting these crops indoors allows for more control over these delicate crops to ensure that they flourish.

 When to Start Seeds Indoors

-Avoid being tempted to start them too early!
+Avoid being tempted to start seeds too early!

 Begin by referring to your seed packet.
 There is usually a chart on the back of the packet that indicates germination time.
 Determine the number of weeks for germination and seedling growth.

-Next, do an online search for your area to get an estimated date for last frost.
-Count backwards from that date to figure the date you need to start your seeds indoors.
+Next, do an online search for your area to get an estimated date for the last frost.
+Count backward from that date to figure out the date you need to start your seeds indoors.

 I always want to be sure there's no chance of losing my baby seedlings to a late frost.
 So, I will usually wait to plant until the average last frost date is well past.
 When I’m getting close to our last frost date, I will keep a close eye on the 10-day forecast and plan my planting date from there.

 To learn more about your growing season and how to find your growing zone, check out my post on garden planning basics.